-A fact you may be surprised to hear, is that 50% of the population of Canada were born in other countries.
+A fact you may be surprised to hear is that 50% of the population of Canada were born in other countries.
 What makes it such a desirable place to emigrate?
 Why are people moving to Canada in their droves?
-We’ll look at that later, for now let’s give you some help as to “how” rather than “why” when you are moving to Canada.
+Let’s find out together by exploring what it’s like to move to Canada from the UK and exactly how you can go about doing so!

 - Updated Travel Details to Canada (September 2021)

 - How Does Life in Canada Compared to the UK?

 - Pros and Cons of Living in Canada